DIY 5 Minute Framed Print Mockup

 16. Hit Enter (Mac users, hit Return) to make this a new layer

-17. Apply an inner shadow effect by double clicking your artwork layer, or by going to Layer>Layer Style>Inner Shadow and adjust as needed
+17. Apply an inner shadow effect by double-clicking your artwork layer or by going to Layer>Layer Style>Inner Shadow and adjusting as needed

 19. With your artwork layer selected, create a new layer by going to Layer>New>Layer or using Shift-Cntrl-N/Shift-Command-N